nitin-is-me/nitin-is-me.github.io/README.md

 # Tic-Tac-Toe
-I made this game using HTML, a little bit of CSS for custom designing, Bootstrap 4 and Javascript.
+I made this game using HTML, a little bit of CSS for custom designing, Bootstrap 4 and Javascript. <br>
+Here's the link to the game: <a href="https://nitin-is-me.github.io">Tic-Tac-Toe</a>

 ## Contact
 E-mail: nitinjha2609@gmail.com <br>